MCDReforged/MCDReforged/docs/source/plugin_dev/classes/ServerInterface.md

 ### logger

+A logger for logging message to the console

-Type: `MCDReforgedLogger`, which is inherited from `logging.Logger`
+Type: MCDReforgedLogger, which is inherited from `logging.Logger`

-Use it to log message to the console

-## Server Control API
+## Method

+Methods in the SererInterface object are also the API interface for plugins to control the server and the MCDR

 ### start